LiGux/LiGuxTask/README.md

-# LiGuxTask - A task library for do background jobs
+# LiGuxTask - A task library for doing background jobs

 LiGuxTask is a library which influenced by Volley library.
-You can do background job like Volley style
+You can do background job like Volley style.
+The basis is thread pool.

 The simple way to get the TaskQueue as the following: